othim/nn_mwpc/README.txt

     SUBATOM computers.
 Note that the export and setting of enviroment variables needs to be done each time you go into a new terminal session.

-    5. On Tetralith you just need to run the setvars.sh script and 'export LD_LIBRARY_PATH=<conda_env_dir>/.conda/envs/nn-mwpc-env:<gsl_dir>/gsl/lib'
+    5. On Tetralith you just need to run the setvars.sh script, set the thread variables and run:
+    'export LD_LIBRARY_PATH=<conda_env_dir>/.conda/envs/nn-mwpc-env:<gsl_dir>/gsl/lib'

 Note that the linking arguments might need a change since they are specific to